What to Pack or Wear For Gorilla Trekking in Rwanda & Uganda

 A solid pair of hiking boots is one of the most critical parts of gorilla trekking clothing.
 This is not a trek you want to attempt in your sneakers or sandals.
 The routes are muddy and slippery, and trekking requires strong traction.
 Hiking boots support your ankles, provide balance and stability, and keep you safe from thorns and insects.
 You should buy and wear your boots ahead of time so that you don’t end up with sore or blistered feet on the walk.

 During the freezing early morning start of the walk, a nice pair of thick socks will keep you warm.
-Tuck your trouser ends into your socks as well.
+Tuck your trousers ends into your socks as well.
 This keeps insects from creeping up your legs while hiking, as well as provides additional protection from stinging nettles.

 We recommend bringing gardening gloves with you.
 Yes, you read that correctly.
 This is, in fact, one of the most critical items in your gorilla trekking gear.
 Gardening gloves are usually made to protect your hands from thorns, which is exactly what you’ll need on a gorilla climb.
 To aid yourself up or down the mountainside, you must frequently grasp hold of branches and vines.